-Sō Percussion was founded in 1999 on a handful of pieces by master composers, believing that many had not yet been written.
+Sō Percussion was founded in 1999 on a handful of existing pieces, believing that the greatest works in our field had not yet been written.
 Since then, we have been dedicated to commissioning new works from the most exciting composers of our time, many of them American.

 In addition, a lot of new work by our own members has made its way onto our recital programs.